/

 We can define the following 3 characteristics to describe product design:

-• Product design is never-ending (or almost so).
+- Product design is never-ending (or almost so).
 You cannot say it is a clearly defined set of steps.
-Everyone follows the structure they consider the most suitable and efficient, but the process may include an unexpected number of iterations that are crucial for understanding the problem and finding the best solution to it.
+Everyone follows the structure they consider the most suitable and efficient.
+Still, the process may include an unexpected number of iterations crucial for understanding the problem and finding the best solution.

-Now, let’s dive into details and start with the core processes that lie at the heart of product design.
+Now, let's dive into details and start with the core processes at the heart of product design.

 Main processes in product design

-In this section, we will briefly explain a set of concepts that form the foundation of modern product design.
+This section will briefly explain concepts that form the foundation of modern product design.

 Product discovery

-When it comes to making product decisions, we always have doubts whether our solution will succeed or fail.
+When making product decisions, we always doubt whether our solution will succeed or fail.
 Product discovery lowers the risks associated with the feasibility of our ideas.

-In a nutshell, product discovery is a process to fine-tune your ideas by learning what your customers’ true needs and problems are and then deciding on the best strategy to solve them.
+Product discovery is fine-tuning your ideas by learning your customers' actual needs and problems and then deciding on the best solution.

 The goal of product discovery is to quickly define whether the idea is good or bad and answer the following questions:

-In order to answer these questions, you have to carefully examine the market and potential users.
+To answer these questions, you have to examine the market and potential users carefully.
 Here are some design methods that help us during the product design process.

 User interviews

 A user interview is a quick and easy way to understand how users feel, what they think, and what they believe to create a design that satisfies their needs.
-It allows to find out the customers' problems and pains as well as come up with effective solutions to these problems.
+It allows us to find out the customers' problems and pains and develop effective solutions to these problems.

-For instance, user interviews were a key element when we worked with Gridle.
+For instance, user interviews were vital when working with Gridle.
 Having been on the market for several years already, the company had its loyal customers.
 We conducted six user interviews to understand what they expect from this product.
 It helped us to discover what the customers wanted to see in the new version of Gridle.

 Customer journey map